Custodial Worker - Federal Salaries of 2022

-Custodial Worker was the 26th most popular job in the U.S. Government in 2017, with 12,639 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Custodial Worker was the 28th most popular job in the U.S. Government in 2022, with 12,477 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

 Government Custodial Working jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Custodial Working job is FWS-1, and the highest paygrade that can be attained within this job series is FWS-2.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.

 This standard is to be used for grading jobs made up of janitorial and custodial work, such as sweeping, scrubbing, and waxing floors; washing windows and walls; dusting and polishing furniture and fixtures; and emptying waste cans.
 Work is done by hand or with powered equipment.
 This standard should not be used to grade jobs requiring the operation of a street sweeper or similar equipment.

 |Veterans Health Administration||11,540||$39,423.79|

 |National Park Service||103||$44,182.95|

 |U.S. Coast Guard||3||$40,856.33|